medic/test-data-generator/README.md

 ## Performance considerations

-Many factors can affect the performance of the generator including the number of documents to generate, the size of the documents, the network speed, and the server's performance.
+Many factors can affect the performance of the generator, including the number of documents to generate, the size of the documents, the network speed, and the server's performance.
 When adding large datasets (100,000+ documents) to a database with existing views (e.g. the `medic` database), Couch's view indexing jobs can significantly impact the performance of the generator.

 Under optimal conditions, running against a local CouchDB instance and inserting data into a new database with no views, the document creation rate has been measured at `~360,000 docs/min`.